jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

-We recommend that any measurement framework or sustainability-related information sharing mechanism be designed to share different types of information, and not limited to a single metric such as power consumption.
+We recommend that any measurement framework or sustainability-related information sharing mechanism be designed to share different types of information and not limited to a single metric such as power consumption.

 #### Collect Metrics from Existing Equipment